apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.parquet.block.size
-> Parquet RowGroup size.
+> Parquet RowGroup size in bytes.
 It's recommended to make this large enough that scan costs can be amortized by packing enough column values into a single row group.<br></br>
 > **Default Value**: 125829120 (Optional)<br></br>
 > `Config Param: PARQUET_BLOCK_SIZE`<br></br>

 ---

 > #### hoodie.logfile.max.size
-> LogFile max size.
+> LogFile max size in bytes.
 This is the maximum size allowed for a log file before it is rolled over to the next version.<br></br>
 > **Default Value**: 1073741824 (Optional)<br></br>
 > `Config Param: LOGFILE_MAX_SIZE`<br></br>